HRS05/coursera-test/README.md

   ```c
   void * getPreviousElementFromDoublyLinkedList(DoublyLinkedListReverseIterator *doublyLinkedListReverseIterator,bool *success);
   ```
-  In this funtion iterator will return the current pointing element (data of node) and traverse one step backward.
+  In this function iterator will return the current pointing element (data of node) and traverse one step backward.
   `void * ptr;`
   `bool success;`
   `ptr=getPreviousElementFromDoublyLinkedList(&it,&success);`